How are Reading and Spelling Connected?

 “Phonological awareness was found to be of great importance for the development of literacy skills in both first and second language learners.
 The training of phonological awareness skills should, therefore, be encouraged for children of all linguistic backgrounds.”

 Look at the two sides of the coin: decoding and encoding.
 The research supports it.
 Reading programs should include a spelling component to help students master reading skills at a faster rate.
 So, we include spelling with our reading program.
 This solidifies the overall fluency and comprehension skills.

-Give your kids an academic advantage this year with our step-by-step, results-driven Summer Reading Program 2020 with spelling and phonics.
+Give your kids an academic advantage this year with our step-by-step, results-driven Online Spelling Program with spelling and phonics.
 Learn through our custom-designed visual, auditory, and tactile methods that actually help your brain work more efficiently and make learning easier.